Long Plane Trees: Introduction

 If $\pe$ is in convex position, then the longest plane tree for $\pe$ can be found in polynomial time on a real RAM, by adapting standard dynamic programming methods for plane structures on convex point sets~\cite{Gilbert79,Klincsek80}.
 On the other hand, for an arbitrary point set $\pe$, the problem is conjectured---but not known---to be NP-hard~\cite{AlonRS95}.
-For this reason, past research has focused on designing polynomial-time approximation algorithms.
-Typically, these algorithms proceed by constructing several ``simple'' spanning trees for $\pe$ of small diameter and by arguing that at least one of these trees is sufficiently long.
-One of the first such results is due to Alon et al.~\cite{AlonRS95}.
-They showed that a longest star (a plane tree with diameter two) on $\pe$ yields a $0.5$-approximation for the longest (not necessarily plane) spanning tree of $\pe$.
-Alon et al.~\cite{AlonRS95} also argued that this bound is essentially tight for point sets that consist of two large clusters far away from each other.
+Hence, past research has focused on designing polynomial-time approximation algorithms.
+Typically, these algorithms construct several ``simple'' spanning trees for $\pe$ of small (unweighted) diameter, and one then argues that at least one such tree is sufficiently long.
+In a seminal work, Alon et al.~\cite{AlonRS95} showed that a longest star (a plane tree with diameter two) on $\pe$ yields a $0.5$-approximation for the longest (not necessarily plane) spanning tree of $\pe$.
+They further argued that this bound is essentially tight for point sets that consist of two large clusters far away from each other.
 Dumitrescu and T\' oth~\cite{DBLP:journals/dcg/DumitrescuT10} refined this algorithm by adding two additional families of candidate trees, now with diameter four.
 They showed that at least one member of this extended range of candidates constitutes a $0.502$-approximation, which was further improved to $0.503$ by Biniaz et al.~\cite{biniaz_maximum_2019}.
-In all these results, the approximation factor is analyzed by comparing with the length of a longest (typically not plane) spanning tree.
-Such a tree may be up to $\pi/2>1.5$ times longer than a maximum length plane tree~\cite{AlonRS95}, as, for instance, witnessed by large point sets spaced uniformly over a circle.
-By comparing against a longest \emph{plane} tree, and by considering certain trees with diameter five in addition to stars, we could recently push the approximation factor to \(0.512\)~\cite{cabello2020better}.
-This was subsequently improved even further to $0.519$~\cite{biniaz2020improved}.
+In all these results, the approximation factor is analyzed by comparing to the length of a longest (typically not plane) spanning tree.
+Such a tree may be longer by a factor of up to $\pi/2>1.5$ than a maximum-length plane tree~\cite{AlonRS95}, as witnessed by, e.g., a large set of points spaced uniformly on a unit circle.
+While the ratio between the lengths of the longest plane tree and the longest (possibly crossing) tree is an interesting quantity in itself, the original objective is to construct a longest plane tree, and thus, it is better to compare the length of the constructed plane trees against the true optimum, that is, against the length of a longest plane tree.
+Considering certain trees of diameter at most five, a superset of the authors of this paper managed to compare against the longest plane tree and pushed the approximation factor to $0.512$~\cite{cabello2020better}.
+This was subsequently improved even further to $0.519$ by Biniaz~\cite{biniaz2020improved}.

-\subparagraph*{Our results.} We study the interplay between the approximation factor and the diameter of the candidate trees.